 SaaS applications come in various sizes, serving different use cases.
-Though these applications are easier to purchase, they involve complex documentation to protect the SaaS vendor's and buyer's interests.
+Though these applications are more accessible to purchase, they involve complex documentation called SaaS agreements to protect the SaaS vendor's and buyer's interests.

 A software as a service agreement, or SaaS agreement, is a legal contract between a SaaS vendor and the buyer.
 This agreement outlines the terms and conditions for users to access and utilize the software and how subscriptions and payments are managed.